 Hot tip: If you don't have a kitchen scale I recommend using the spoon and fill method to measure the flour.
 Spoon the flour into the cup, then level off with a flat butter knife or spatula.

-Roll the dough out with a rolling pin until approximatly 3 to 4 mms thick, sprinkling more flour as needed to prevent it sticking to the rolling pin.
+Roll the dough out with a rolling pin until approximately 3 to 4 mm thick, sprinkling more flour as needed to prevent it from sticking to the rolling pin.

-Cut the gingerbread out with the gingerbread men cookie cutters, transferring each man to a baking tray as you go, leaving about half and inch space inbetween each cookie.
+Cut the gingerbread out with the gingerbread men's cookie cutters, transferring each man to a baking tray as you go, leaving about half an inch of space in between each cookie.
 You also make plenty of other gingerbread shapes.
-My family have always made gingerbread stars but you can make Christmas trees or whatever cookies shapes you like.
+My family has always made gingerbread stars but you can make Christmas trees or whatever cookie shapes you like.
 One year we even made gingerbread cats and dinosaurs!